Jelmerro/hoyaf/README.md

 Horsemen of your altered future
 ===============================

-#### Block the four horsemen and other companies permanently using routing tables
+#### Block the four horsemen and other companies permanently using iptables

 ## A New World